Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Just the ones who waste his time on pleasantries and stupid questions.
 The buyer is busier than a very busy person.
 He needs you to respect that, and tailor your approach accordingly.

-So when he does spend time with you, get to your value laden point quickly.
+So when he does spend time with you, get to your value laden points quickly.

-Sales call best practice relies on you having a foundation, knowing what a good sales interaction looks like versus what a bad sales interaction looks like, and being able to switch when things don’t go to plan.
+Sales call best practice relies on you having a foundation, knowing what good sales call and a bad sales call looks like, and being able to switch when things don’t go to plan.

 Some of the key elements of that it your mind set, your energy and your level of motivation.